-A systematic review and frame analysis of migration-related articles in three newspapers were conducted, alongside an examination of the intersectionality of religious identity, ethnicity, nationality, migrant status and socio-economic status of migrants in India, and if these positionalities and identities influence media’s representation of them.
+A systematic review and frame analysis of migration-related articles in three newspapers were conducted, alongside an examination of the intersectionality of religious identity, ethnicity, nationality, gender, migrant status and socio-economic status of migrants in India, and if these positionalities and identities influence media’s representation of them.

 Articles were sourced from LexisNexis database, which provides a searchable database of newspaper articles.
-The database was searched for all major mentions of the terms ‘migrant’ OR ‘immigrant’ OR ‘refugee’ OR ‘migration’ in each of the sample newspapers for the period between January 1, 2017 and December 31, 2018.
+We searched for all major mentions of the terms ‘migrant’ OR ‘immigrant’ OR ‘refugee’ OR ‘migration’ in each of the sample newspapers for the period between January 1, 2017 and December 31, 2018.
 Letters to the editor and articles with high similarity were excluded.
 The search brought up 4,763 news reports and editorials which include the search terms in the headline, body or index.
-Of these, frame and content analyses were done for 1,111 news reports and editorials that directly referenced migration, migrants, immigrants, immigration and refugees – terms that were routinely used interchangeably in all three newspapers – in India.
+Of these, frame and content analyses were done for 1,111 news reports and editorials that directly referenced migration, migrants, immigrants, immigration and refugees – terms that were routinely used interchangeably – in India.

 Three newspapers – The Times of India, The Pioneer and The Telegraph – were chosen for analysis based on their readership (and geographic reach) and their perceived political leaning.
 All three are general interest newspapers in broadsheet format.
-While The Times of India has a readership of 15.2 million across the country (30)(30), The Telegraph and The Pioneer, whose circulation is largely limited to the eastern and the northern states of India, have a combined readership of 1.7 million.
-Although the reach of the English language press is limited compared to India’s regional-language newspapers, it is still widely regarded as holding a critical position in the political, social and cultural spheres of India’s urban centers (31)(31).

-While the print medium in other parts of the world is increasingly focusing on or losing ground to digital news platforms, India’s newspaper sector remains particularly buoyant.
-According to a survey (33), the overall newspaper readership in India grew from 407 million readers in 2017 to 425 million readers at the end of the first quarter of 2019 (32).
+While The Times of India has a readership of 15.2 million across the country (30), The Telegraph and The Pioneer, whose circulation is largely limited to the eastern and the northern states of India, have a combined readership of 1.7 million.
+Although the reach of the English language press is limited compared to India’s regional-language newspapers, it is still widely regarded as holding a critical position in the political, social and cultural spheres of India’s urban centers (31).
+The overall newspaper readership in India grew from 407 million readers in 2017 to 425 million at the end of the first quarter of 2019 (32).
 Additionally, newspaper articles are also published online, extending their impact beyond local readership, and anchoring debates and associated stories in broadcast media.

 Recognising the highly subjective interface between the print media and its readers, we combined frame and content analyses of identified articles.
-Embedded in a social constructivist paradigm and located in the tradition of Critical Discourse Analysis, such approach enabled a reflexive process that impacted the results and their interpretation (33)(33).
-Frame analysis has served as a useful approach for media researchers worldwide, not just to study how migrants are portrayed in general by sections of the media, but also to explore the impact of such frames on the audience, including the subject migrants (21,22,25)(21,22,25).
+Embedded in a social constructivist paradigm and located in the tradition of Critical Discourse Analysis, such approach enabled a reflexive process that impacted the results and their interpretation (33).
+Frame analysis has served as a useful approach for media and migration researchers worldwide, not just to study how migrants are portrayed in general by sections of the media, but also to explore the impact of such frames on the audience, including the subject migrants (21,22,25).
 We found no study focusing on how migrants are framed by mainstream media in the context of health.
 Literature on variation in application of frames based on migrants’ positionalities other than migrant status was also limited.
-Addressing this gap is critical for the current research as in India, in particular, there are multiple positionalities and identities to consider even among migrants within the country.
-Content analysis has been used by scholars to study stereotypes reinforced by the media through the usage of certain keywords, stock phrases and images (21)(28).
-For the current study, process documentation and personal observations and reflections in the process of selecting and analysing articles for the frames utilised created space for reflection and guided the research process.
+Addressing this gap is critical as in India there are multiple positionalities and identities to consider even among migrants within the country.
+Content analysis has been used by scholars to study stereotypes reinforced by the media through the usage of certain keywords, stock phrases and images, and sources of information and sentences that provide “thematically reinforcing clusters of facts or judgments” (21).
+For the current study, process documentation and personal observations in the process of selecting and analysing articles created space for reflection and guided the research process.